thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **NOTE:** It's quite an expensive operation to create a database by copying the template databases.

-If you forget to end an SQL command with a semicolon `;`, the PostgreSQL REPL will display another prompt, allowing you to continue writing the command on the next line.
+If you forget to end an SQL command with a semicolon `;`, the PostgreSQL REPL will display another prompt.
+This is REPL's way of trying to be helpful by  letting you continue writing the command on the next line.
 It would look something like this.

 ![](https://i.imgur.com/RjCdoWD.png)